awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-managed-policies.rst

 #.
 Enable and attach a policy for members of the unit.

    The policy you attach will apply within the scope of the AWS account of a user.
-You may want to limit access to services and capabilites not required for |AMH| use.
+You may want to limit access to services and capabilities not required for |AMH| use.
 For instance, the following policy, grants all permissions defined in the :code:`FullAWSAccess` managed policy, but excludes access to the Amazon EC2 service.

     .. code-block:: json